pyprojectx/pyprojectx/README.md

 poetry = "poetry==1.1.11"
 # use the latest black
 black = "black"
-# install flake8 in combination with plugins
+# install flake8 in combination with plugins; one line per requirement
 flake8 = """
 flake8
 flake8-bandit